uhellstr/oracle-rest-db-links/install/README.md

 # Model for usage

-In the database where you want to expose data for rest call use the following model.
+In the database where you want to expose data for rest call use the following model. (e.g in the master example this is database PROD1)

 * Never expose a table or view direcly from a schema that owns data.
 Instead create a separate access schema and grant select on underlying tables or views to this access schema.
 The access schema should ONLY be used for exposing rest enabled objects.
 * In the schema you granted select to create views on the underlying objects with SELECT permissions ONLY.
 * Use SQL*Developer to REST enable your objects in the access schema.

+In the database you want to fetch data from above install the PL/SQL API below. (e.g in the master example this is database PROD2)

 # How to install the REST "database link" API.